Redocly/redocly-cli/.changeset/silver-singers-glow.md

 "@redocly/cli": minor
 ---

-Added new rule `array-parameter-serialization` to enforce array parameters format.
+Added new rule `array-parameter-serialization` to require that serialization parameters `style` and `explode` are present on array parameters.